biopython/biopython.github.io/wiki/Phylo.md

 ### convert()

-Given two files (or handles) and two formats, both supported by Bio.Phylo, convert the first file from the first format to the second format, writing the output to the second file.
+Given two files (or handles) and two formats, both supported by `Bio.Phylo`, convert the first file from the first format to the second format, writing the output to the second file.

 ``` python